unpsjb-rtsg/slack-freertos/examples/edu-ciaa-nxp/example2/README.md

 # Example 2
-This example project implements a *Rate Monotonic Scheduling* policy and performs an online slack calculation.
-The available slack is used to schedule an aperiodic task, which is ready to run at random times.
+This example project implements a *Rate Monotonic Scheduling* (RMS) policy and performs an online slack calculation.
+The available slack is used to schedule a set of aperiodic task, which are ready to run at random times.

 Each task print the following data into the serial port:
-* Its assigned name, followed by a `S` character if the task is Starting, or an `E` if it is ending.
+* Its assigned name, followed by a `S` character if the task is Starting or an `E` if it is ending.
 * The current tick count.
 * The system available slack, followed by the slack counters for all the tasks.
 * The current task executed time, measured in ticks.